Accessible Doors

 Laws governing service animals stipulate that they must be permitted access to public areas where the public is generally allowed to go.
 The college’s “No Pet” policy does not apply to service animals.
 However, there are certain circumstances under which a service animal may be excluded from an area, such as if its presence would fundamentally alter the nature of a service or program, if health and safety policies are violated, if the handler is unable to maintain control of the animal, or if the animal is not housebroken.
 In cases where a service animal is requested to be removed from a location, the college will take appropriate steps to ensure that arrangements are made to keep the service animal safe while allowing the handler to continue their activities.

-** Registration with our office is voluntary; however, it may assist faculty in better understanding a student’s needs should the student choose to register.
+** Registration with our office is voluntary if the service animal is only on campus and not in housing on campus.
+However, it may assist faculty in better understanding a student’s needs should the student choose to register.
 Additionally, it allows staff to make appropriate accommodations for individuals who may have allergies or phobias, ensuring that both parties are properly accommodated.

 How will I know if an animal is a service animal or not?